 Weather: Forecasts are used as a guideline for the amount of natural gas injected into storage facilities.
 If the forecasts call for a cold winter, then the level of stored gas should be higher than normal.
 However, forecasts are usually uncertain and changes to key factors used to establish the levels of storage could significantly affect the market cost of natural gas.
 Weather forecasts and storage levels are affected by the following:

 Not immediately.
 Our rates are not directly tied to the spot market price.
 However, under the monthly cost of gas mechanism, each month the cost of gas will change to reflect the estimated future’s price for that month.

-Gas Natural Inc. (NYSE MKT: EGAS), a holding company, distributes and sells natural gas to end-use residential, commercial and industrial customers.
-It distributes approximately 26 billion cubic feet of natural gas to approximately 68,000 customers through regulated utilities operating in Montana, Ohio, Pennsylvania, Maine, North Carolina and Kentucky.
+Gas Natural Inc., a holding company, distributes and sells natural gas to end-use residential, commercial and industrial customers.
+It distributes approximately 26 billion cubic feet of natural gas to approximately 68,000 customers through regulated utilities operating in Montana, Ohio, Maine and North Carolina.
 The Company’s other operations include natural gas production and natural gas marketing.
 The Company's Montana public utility was originally incorporated in 1909.

 Gas Natural‘s strategy for growth is to expand throughput, particularly in the Maine and North Carolina markets, while looking for acquisitions that are either adjacent to its existing utilities or in under saturated markets.